learn-static/lesson-template/content/intro.md

 title: Introduction
 ---

-`workshop-template-b` is a Jekyll project to create a simple workshop website, with a [Bootstrap](https://getbootstrap.com/)-based theme, designed for hosting on [GitHub Pages](https://pages.github.com/).
+Learn-Static Lesson Template is a Jekyll project to create a simple lesson or workshop website, with a [Bootstrap](https://getbootstrap.com/)-based theme, designed for hosting on [GitHub Pages](https://pages.github.com/).

-It works best for about 5 pages of instructions, plus index, all written in Markdown.
-The navigation to the main pages is exposed at top and bottom of each page for easy stepping through the lessons.
+It features a sidebar navigation providing clear structure for step by step content.
+The sidebar nav supports pages nested into sections to help organize your lesson content.

+All content is written using basic Markdown, making it simple to write, edit, and reuse lesson materials.

+To use Lesson Template to create your own website--> make a copy and replace the template content with your own!

 ### Why?

 Rather than making slides for a workshop, why not make a website?
 It's easier to write, access, share, and reuse.
-GitHub and GitHub Pages makes this pretty easy.
+GitHub and GitHub Pages makes this relatively straightforward.

-It is a better [Open Educational Resource](https://en.wikipedia.org/wiki/Open_educational_resources) since anyone can make a copy and adapt!
+Writing content in this simple, reuseable format makes for a better [Open Educational Resource](https://en.wikipedia.org/wiki/Open_educational_resources) since anyone can make a copy and adapt!

 ## GitHub Pages